Continuity of Operations (COOP)

 The Telework Enhancement Act states that “each Executive agency shall incorporate telework into the continuity of operations plan of that agency.”
 Incorporating telework into continuity plans means that these plans identify ways for an organization’s staff to perform the duties and responsibilities necessary to continue the organization’s essential functions during any type of threat or emergency from a telework location.
-The U.S. Department of Homeland Security's Federal Continuity Directive 1 (FCD 1), Federal Executive Branch National Continuity Program and Requirements (October 2012) defines Continuity of Operations (COOP) as “an effort within individual organizations (e.g. Federal Executive branch organizations) to ensure that Mission Essential Functions (MEFs) and Primary Mission Essential Functions (PMEFs) continue to be performed during a wide range of emergencies, including localized acts of nature, accidents, and technological or attack-related emergencies.”
+The U.S. Department of Homeland Security's Federal Continuity Directive 1 (FCD 1), Federal Executive Branch National Continuity Program and Requirements (January 2017) defines Continuity of Operations (COOP) as “an effort within the Executive Office of the President and individual Departments and Agencies to ensure that essential functions continue to be performed during disruption of normal operations.”
 Requirements for organizations as it relates to incorporating telework into an agency’s continuity plans are found in Annex G of FCD 1.

 There is a direct relationship between an agency’s COOP plan and telework.
 Both programs share a basic objective: to perform and maintain agency functions from an alternative location.
 Telework can help ensure that essential Federal functions continue during emergency situations.
-According to the 2013 Report to Congress, most agencies reported inclusion of telework in their emergency preparedness policies.
-Eighty-one percent of agencies included information regarding the use of telework during emergencies in their telework policies.
-Showing a marked increase, 46 percent of agencies report that teleworkers are given specific training about what is expected of them in an emergency (up from 34 percent in 2011).
-Nearly twice the percentage of agencies in 2012 as in 2011 conduct exercises to help employees gain experience with teleworking in an emergency.
+Since enactment of the Telework Enhancement Act, agency leaders continue to incorporate telework into their continuity of operations and emergency planning policies.
+The vast majority of Federal agencies include information regarding the use of telework during emergencies and many provide specific training about what is expected of employees in an emergency, and/or conduct exercises to help employees gain experience with teleworking in an emergency.